Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-309YsDgrJhg.md

 ### Transcript

-> uh plans for more lighting uh i don't know what that entails either but uh if you mean lighting to words like in the world that that's something we're still working on that's part of the world updates that we're doing uh if you mean like lights uh i don't think so but uh we might tweak some things but lighting is something that we're gonna work more on like what lighting isn't done in the game like the world isn't done in the game either and that's part of that
+> plans for more lighting, i don't know what that entails either but, if you mean lighting to words like in the world that that's something we're still working on that's part of the world updates that we're doing, if you mean like lights, i don't think so but, we might tweak some things but lighting is something that we're gonna work more on like what lighting isn't done in the game like the world isn't done in the game either and that's part of that